 Nucleic acids such as DNA and RNA are polymers of nucleotides.
 Polysaccharides are polymers of monosaccharides, triglycerides are made up of fatty acids bound to glycerol, and proteins are composed of amino acids.

 Learning Outcome: 02.08.01 Compare the structure and function of DNA and RNA.

-49. The structure shown in Figure 2.24 is
+49. The molecular structure shown here is